imKeim/AI-Studio-Log-Converter/readme.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Place your JSON log files into the `input` folder.

+4. Run the script:
-3. Run the script for interactive mode:
+    *   For interactive mode:
         ```bash
         python ai-studio-log-converter.py
         ```
-    Or use command-line arguments for automation:
+    *   Using command-line arguments:
         ```bash
         # Process a specific folder and save results to another folder
         python ai-studio-log-converter.py "C:\path\to\my-logs" -o "D:\converted-notes" -r --overwrite

+        # Run in watch mode to automatically convert new/modified files in the 'input' folder
+        python ai-studio-log-converter.py --watch
         ```

 ## How to Build the `.exe` File